XilinJia/VistaGuide/README.md

 org.schabi.newpipe has been refactored to ac.mdiq.vista.
 And of course the package renamed to VistaGuide, the group name has been refactored (from com.github.TeamNewPipe) to com.github.XilinJia, extractor.NewPipe is refactored to extractor.Vista

-Currently the package has not been published to jitpack yet.

 Up to date with version 0.24.2 of NewPipe Extractor

 =================================